 Troubleshooting

-Always Allow is sticky.
+Always is sticky.
 For an exec approval it allowlists the command pattern so it stops asking; for a tool/delegation it records a sticky allow for that scope.
 Use Allow Once when you want to keep the gate for next time.

 Related